 - The federal EA process was initiated through the submission of a Project Description ("PD") to the Canadian Environmental Assessment Agency (the "Agency") in February 2018.
 The PD was used by the Agency to determine whether an EA was required for the Springpole Gold Project and to prepare guidelines regarding the completion of an EA.
 On April 20, 2018, the Agency determined that a federal EA is required for the Springpole Gold Project, and EIS guidelines for the federal EA were issued to First Mining on June 19, 2018.
-The EA process and eventual project approval is expected to take approximately 24 months, after which permitting for construction can commence. - For the provincial process, First Mining entered into a Voluntary Agreement with the Ontario Ministry of Environment, Conservation and Parks ("MECP") (formerly MOECC) in April 2018 to conduct an EA for the project.
+The EIS is expected to be submitted to the Impact Assessment Agency of Canada during Q2 2021, and project approval is expected to take approximately 24 months, after which permitting for construction can commence. - For the provincial process, First Mining entered into a Voluntary Agreement with the Ontario Ministry of Environment, Conservation and Parks ("MECP") (formerly MOECC) in April 2018 to conduct an EA for the project.
 There are two main stages in the provincial EA process, namely the development of Terms of Reference ("ToR") and the development of the EA Report.
 The ToR is a work plan which will outline how the EA will be prepared.
 The ToR will address the community consultation and engagement plan, key components of the project, and the range of alternatives that will be considered by First Mining. - First Mining commenced community consultation and engagement with the communities of interest in July 2018 and has held consultation meetings with Indigenous communities and other stakeholders.
 The Company is now in its second round of consultation in readiness for the preparation of the ToR.
 First Mining continues with community consultations and engagement and submitted the second draft of the ToR to MECP on January 21, 2020.
-First Mining anticipates completing another round of consultation and receiving final approval of the ToR by Q2 2020. - While the permitting process is ongoing, the Company has completed a "data gap assessment" on the environmental baseline work required at Springpole Gold Project in order to identify any remaining work requirements.
-Data collection programs to further advance the EA processes will include terrestrial and aquatic environs, hydrology, surface water quality monitoring, hydrogeology, geotechnical investigation, and tailings and mine rock geochemical characterization.
+First Mining anticipates completing another round of consultation and receiving final approval of the ToR by Q4 2020. - While the permitting process is ongoing, the Company continued to undertake a "data gap assessment" on the environmental baseline work required at Springpole Gold Project to identify any remaining work requirements.
+Data collection programs to further advance the EA processes for the summer of 2020 will include aquatic environs, hydrology, surface water quality monitoring, hydrogeology, geotechnical investigation, and tailings and mine rock geochemical characterization.